Facial recognition system: Privacy violations

-In 2016, Russian company NtechLab caused a privacy scandal in the international media when it launched the FindFace face recognition system with the promise that Russian users could take photos of strangers in the street and link them to a social media profile on the social media platform Vkontakte (VT).
+In 2016, Russian company NtechLab caused a privacy scandal in the international media when it launched the FindFace face recognition system with the promise that Russian users could take photos of strangers in the street and link them to a social media profile on the social media platform Vkontakte (VK).
 In December 2017, Facebook rolled out a new feature that notifies a user when someone uploads a photo that includes what Facebook thinks is their face, even if they are not tagged.
 Facebook has attempted to frame the new functionality in a positive light, amidst prior backlashes.
 Facebook's head of privacy, Rob Sherman, addressed this new feature as one that gives people more control over their photos online.
 "We've thought about this as a really empowering feature," he says.
 "There may be photos that exist that you don't know about."
 Facebook's DeepFace has become the subject of several class action lawsuits under the Biometric Information Privacy Act, with claims alleging that Facebook is collecting and storing face recognition data of its users without obtaining informed consent, in direct violation of the 2008 Biometric Information Privacy Act (BIPA).
 The most recent case was dismissed in January 2016 because the court lacked jurisdiction.
 In the US, surveillance companies such as Clearview AI are relying on the First Amendment to the United States Constitution to data scrape user accounts on social media platforms for data that can be used in the development of facial recognition systems.

 In 2019, the Financial Times first reported that facial recognition software was in use in the King's Cross area of London.
 The development around London's King's Cross mainline station includes shops, offices, Google's UK HQ and part of St Martin's College.
 According to the UK Information Commissioner's Office: "Scanning people's faces as they lawfully go about their daily lives, in order to identify them, is a potential threat to privacy that should concern us all."
 The UK Information Commissioner Elizabeth Denham launched an investigation into the use of the King's Cross facial recognition system, operated by the company Argent.
 In September 2019 it was announced by Argent that facial recognition software would no longer be used at King's Cross.
 Argent claimed that the software had been deployed between May 2016 and March 2018 on two cameras covering a pedestrian street running through the centre of the development.
 In October 2019, a report by the deputy London mayor Sophie Linden revealed that in a secret deal the Metropolitan Police had passed photos of seven people to Argent for use in their King's cross facial recognition system.